priscylla/priscylla.github.io/content/mentoring.md

 - **Programming Learning Analytics**
   _6 students (2015–2018) – IFAL & IFSE_
   Supervised a multi-year scientific initiation project focused on analyzing how high school students learn programming in technical education settings.
-The research explored:
-    - Peer assessment strategies to support feedback and collaboration
-    - Visualization of student performance and learning progress
+The research explored: Peer assessment strategies to support feedback and collaboration, Visualization of student performance and learning progress, and Identification and classification of common errors in programming exercises.
-    - Identification and classification of common errors in programming exercises **Outputs**: 2 papers published and presented at a regional and a national conference; prototype dashboards to support programming instruction; early exploration of learning analytics in Brazilian secondary education.
+  **Outputs**: 2 papers published and presented at a regional and a national conference; prototype dashboards to support programming instruction; early exploration of learning analytics in Brazilian secondary education.

 ##### Social Impact Projects